“…Represented me very well, and I was very pleased with my experience…” – David B.

 Now, that’s not an exhaustive list of all the things that the State has to prove or all the defenses that you may have, but unless you are a lawyer who practices this type of law for a living, as we are here, you probably didn’t know that the State had to demonstrate all of that for you to be found guilty.
 That’s why you need a lawyer, someone to examine the evidence in your case and look for holes in the State’s case that can be exploited to your benefit.
 You want someone with experience in the Municipal Courts of New Jersey.
 If you are lucky, then you don’t know much about this area of law.
 But we do.
 We have dedicated our entire practice to the defense of defending DWI, traffic and criminal offenses, and we will work tirelessly on your case to achieve the best result possible.

-With offices in East Windsor, Hamilton Square, Columbus, and Toms River, The Law Offices of Samuel L. Sachs is prepared to defend you in all 21 New Jersey counties.
+With offices in East Windsor, Columbus, and Toms River, SAMUEL LOUIS SACHS LLC is prepared to defend you in all 21 New Jersey counties.